 According to the Bureau of Labor Statistics, dental assisting is one of the fastest-growing fields in healthcare support.
 Part of the reason for this is the fact that it is relatively quick to get started as a dental assistant.

-In case you’re interested in pursuing a career in this field, we have prepared a detailed overview below regarding the most important things you have to know about being a dental assistant.
+If you’re interested in pursuing a career in this field, we have prepared a detailed overview below regarding the most important things you must know about being a dental assistant.

 Introduction to Dental Assisting